 The film once again gave unprecedented access to SJ39, including never before seen details about his recovery and rehabilitation, his relationships with teammates and coaches, moments with family, and more.
 The documentary series earned a Webby nomination for Best Online Sports video competing with ESPN, the Los Angeles Times, Major League Baseball and the Onion in the category.

 While Steven was finding individual success, he was also helping his team visit the win column with renewed consistency.
 After winning just one game in 2009, the Rams picked up six on that number in 2010, winning seven games.
 They entered the final week of the season 7-8 with a chance at the NFC West title.
+Though they lost their season finale showdown with Seattle, hope sprung from defeat for St. Louis.

 THE END OF THE RAMS ERA

 While the Rams were on the rise, so were No. 39’s off the field pursuits.
-In the offseason, SJ39 was named one of the “Vegas Dozen” for his charitable efforts in his hometown of Las Vegas and for his on field pursuits he was selected to the Southern Nevada Sports Hall of Fame.
+In the offseason, SJ39 was named one of the “Vegas Dozen” for his charitable efforts in his hometown of Las Vegas, and for his on-field pursuits, he was selected to the Southern Nevada Sports Hall of Fame.
 In addition, Steven was featured in ESPN the Magazine’s third annual Body Issue, the only NFL player to receive the unique distinction.